Hello and welcome!

 This resin is VOC-free but does have a very minor odor, which most tumbler artists agree is minimal.
 KSResin is also scratch-resistant but is not scratch-proof (which is something to note if you plan on using this epoxy resin for counters).

 When fully cured, KSResin is heat resistant up to 475F.
 Wait until 7 days of curing have passed before exposure to that kind of heat.

 KSResin is "food safe for incidental contact once fully cured", according to their website.
 And like all resins, we recommend not epoxying your tumbler fully to the rim where lips will contact it.Our summary of KSResin Liquid Art Ultra UV for tumblers:

-Counter Culture DIY Artist epoxy resin is another popular choice for tumbler artists.
-This is a resin that produces a beautiful crystal-clear, glass-like finish.
+Counter Culture DIY Artist epoxy resin is another popular choice by tumbler artists.
+This is an epoxy resin that produces a beautiful crystal-clear, glass-like finish.
 This resin is VOC-free and is also UV-resistant, which we love!

 A couple of things to know if you are planning on using Counter Culture for your epoxy resin tumblers.
 You have a 25-40 minute working time before the consistency changes and it begins to cure.
 They recommend mixing NO LESS than 2 oz. of epoxy resin together to avoid sticky, soft or uncured resin finishes.

 It should be noted that Counter Culture DIY Artist resin is an epoxy resin that is FDA-compliant.
 According to their website, they comply with FDA 21 CFR 175.300.